 - Low sensitivity to motion

 If you suspect amblyopia in yourself, your child, or someone you know, contact your eye doctor or healthcare provider to set an appointment.

 In most cases, a lazy eye is the result of an undeveloped nerve pathway from one eye to the brain during childhood.
 An affected eye sends blurry images (or sometimes wrong images) to the brain.
 This confuses the brain and may encourage it to ignore images from the weaker eye.
-The most common cause of amblyopia is strabismus.
-Typically, there is a family history of the condition, but not all cases of amblyopia are due to strabismus.
+Typically, there is a family history of the condition.
 Additional causes may include:

 Unlike other eye conditions, amblyopia is easily diagnosed with a complete eye examination.
 Your eye doctor may ask you questions about the severity of your symptoms, your medical history, and your family history in order to make a correct diagnosis.